nvs/map/README.md

 ```

 With the above in mind, here is an example of the absolute minimum supported
 configuration file.
-This will build the `war3map.lua`, and nothing else.
+This can be used to both check and build the
+`war3map.lua`, and nothing else.

 ```lua
 return {